 954km (593 miles) S of Paris; 18km (11 miles) E of Nice

-Monaco, or, more precisely, its capital of Monte Carlo, has for a century been a symbol of glamour.
+Monaco, or, more precisely, its capital of Monte Carlo, has for a century been a symbol of glamor.
 The 1956 marriage of Prince Rainier III to actress Grace Kelly enhanced its status.
-She met the prince when she was in Cannes to promote “To Catch a Thief.”
-Their daughter Caroline was born in 1957; a son, Albert, in 1958; and a second daughter, Stephanie, in 1965.
+She met the prince while in Cannes to promote “To Catch a Thief.”
+Their daughter, Caroline, was born in 1957; a son, Albert, in 1958; and a second daughter, Stephanie, in 1965.

 Prince Rainier was nicknamed the “Builder Prince” as he expanded Monaco by building into the Mediterranean.
 Prince Albert took over from his late father in 2005 and burnishes his “Eco-Prince” credentials with pride.
 Newer, more environmentally conscious land-reclamation schemes near the Fairmont Hotel involve transporting hundreds of thousands of tons of sand from Sicily to create an extra six hectares (15 acres) of land.
 The entirely new seafront quartier, known as Mareterra, is expected to open in 2025.
 The Principality also has its own green car manufacturer, Venturi—although this marquee specializes in a typically Monégasque market for all-electric supercars.